TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - Securities: Return: Value / Cost Basis / Unrealised Gains / Capital Gains option(s):
-    - Value:            [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options)
+    - Value:            [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options) (values are stored against the account/security in the account's currency - i.e. share holding)

     - Cost Basis:       When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding value).
+                        (values are stored against the account/security in the parent investment account's currency)

     - (CB incl. cash):  The same as 'Cost Basis' but includes Investment account's cash balances...
                         When selected then cash balances on (selected) investment accounts will be included too.
                         .. both this option AND the investment account(s) need to be selected for cash
-                        .. if this option is not selected, then any selected investment accounts will generate zero
+                        .. if this option is not selected, then any selected investment accounts will generate zero (values are stored against the account/security in the parent investment account's currency)

                         > REMEMBER: Cash is NOT specific to any security, it's just cash in the investment account!